-The EdDSA signature algorithm is defined in [EDDSA], and the conventions for encoding the public key are defined in [ID.curdle-pkix].
+The EdDSA signature algorithm is defined in [EDDSA], and the conventions for encoding the public key are defined in [CURDLE-PKIX].

 The id-Ed25519 and id-Ed448 object identifiers are used to identify EdDSA public keys in certificates.
-The object identifiers are specified in [ID.curdle-pkix], and they are repeated here for convenience:
+The object identifiers are specified in [CURDLE-PKIX], and they are repeated here for convenience: